johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 ### Jetty WebSockets

-Javalin supports native Jetty WebSockets, but these must be declared before starting the server.
+Occurrent supports native Jetty WebSockets, but these must be declared before starting the server.
 There are two different ways of using these WebSockets:

 ### Annotated class